caionormando/berka-financial-data-set/README.md

 ![predictionmodel](https://i.imgur.com/uMPhLdE.png)

 ## Technologies and considerations
-This project was developed in R with the RStudio Cloud.
+This project was developed in R with RStudio Cloud.
 All the plots can be found in the "plots" folder.